Mrs Death tells her intoxicating story in this life-affirming fire-starter of a novel

 Salena Godden is one of Britain’s best loved poets and performers.
 She is also an activist, broadcaster, memoirist and essayist and is widely anthologised.
 She has published several volumes of poetry, the latest of which was Pessimism is for Lightweights, and a literary childhood memoir, Springfield Road.

 Mrs Death Misses Death is her debut novel.
 A BBC Radio 4 documentary following Godden’s progress on the novel over twelve months was broadcast in 2018.
+In November 2020 she was made a Fellow of the Royal Society of Literature.

 @salenagodden | salenagodden.co.uk